 Jeremy graduated in 2007 with his Master of Fine Arts degree from Penn State University.
 The focus of his actor training at PSU was Meisner-based Practical Aesthetics.
 He also studied voice and Shakespeare in London, England; Film and television acting in Toronto, Ontario at the Professional Actors Lab; and Directing at Soulpepper Theatre, also in Toronto.

 Before coming to Austin in the Fall of 2011, Jeremy was based in Chicago for four years, where he worked regionally as an actor, director and teacher.
-Notable credits include: Actor in the world premiere of Rock and Roll; The Reunion Tour at Actors Theatre of Louisville; Actor in the U.S. premiere of The Wonderful World of Dissocia at Profiles Theatre; Assistant director to Rick Snyder on the hit Chicago revival of Tracy Lett's Killer Joe, which won three Jeff Awards and had multiple extensions at The Royal George Theatre; Director/Teaching Artist working on new play development with at-risk Chicago high school students for American Theatre Company's Mosaic and Bridge outreach programs; Guest artist playing the title role in Marlowe's Doctor Faustus for Notre Dame University; Acting instructor and private coach at Act One Studios.
+Notable credits include: Actor in the world premiere of Rock and Roll; The Reunion Tour at Actors Theatre of Louisville; Actor in the U.S. premiere of The Wonderful World of Dissocia at Profiles Theatre; Assistant director to Rick Snyder on the hit Chicago revival of Tracy Lett's Killer Joe, which won two Jeff Awards and had multiple extensions at The Royal George Theatre; Director/Teaching Artist working on new play development with at-risk Chicago high school students for American Theatre Company's Mosaic and Bridge outreach programs; Guest artist playing the title role in Marlowe's Doctor Faustus for Notre Dame University; Acting instructor and private coach at Act One Studios.

 Jeremy was co-producer at Plenty Humble.
 While the theatre side of Plenty Humble focused on pairing AEA actors in Chicago with new plays in development, the media production side began with his creation of the five episode web mini-series, Diary of a Job Seeker.